Matcha Stovetop Popcorn

 Matcha popcorn ingredients.

-My secret ingredient to perfect popcorn.
+• Clarified butter (ghee): My secret ingredient to perfect popcorn.
 It has a high smoke point so you can cook on high heat without burning AND because there is no water content, it works amazingly well for popcorn toppings since it doesn’t make the popped kernels soggy.

-Get unpopped popcorn kernels.
+• Popcorn kernels: Get unpopped kernels.

 Step-by-Step Instructions